SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 1 Intro.md

 - 2012 Breakthrough: Alexnet, NeurIPS

 ### Deep Learning
-- 1958 Perceptrons: One of the earliest algrithms that could learn from data, implemented as a piece of harware, whose weights are stored in potentiometers.
+- 1958 Perceptrons: One of the earliest algorithms that could learn from data, implemented as a piece of hardware, whose weights are stored in potentiometers.
 - 1969 Perceptrons cannot learn the XOR function.
-Minsky and Papert (People didn't realize that muti-layer perceptrons can)
+Minsky and Papert (People didn't realize that multi-layer perceptrons can)
 - 1980 Neocognition, Computation model the visual system, inspired by hierarchy of complex and simple cells.
 No efficient methods to train the model.
 - 1986 Backpropagation for computing gradients in neural networks.